 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Dover Corporation reported total greenhouse gas emissions of approximately 43,450 kg CO2e, comprising 9,510 kg CO2e from Scope 1, 20,336 kg CO2e from Scope 2, and 13,604 kg CO2e from Scope 3 emissions.
-This data reflects a commitment to transparency in emissions reporting, with all three scopes disclosed.
-Dover has set ambitious climate targets, aiming to reduce absolute Scope 1 and Scope 2 market-based greenhouse gas emissions by 30% by 2030, using 2019 as the baseline year.
-This target is part of their science-based targets initiative (SBTi) commitments, which also include a 15% reduction in absolute Scope 3 emissions within the same timeframe.
-These commitments demonstrate Dover's alignment with industry standards for climate action and their proactive approach to mitigating climate change impacts.
-The company’s emissions data and reduction targets are not cascaded from any parent organization, indicating that these figures and commitments are independently reported by Dover Corporation.
+This data reflects a commitment to transparency in emissions reporting and aligns with industry standards.
+Dover has set ambitious climate targets, aiming to reduce absolute Scope 1 and Scope 2 market-based emissions by 30% by 2030, using 2019 as the baseline year.
+Additionally, the company plans to cut its Scope 3 emissions by 15% within the same timeframe.
+These targets are classified as science-based and are consistent with efforts to limit global warming to well below 2°C. The company's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+Dover's proactive approach to sustainability demonstrates its commitment to reducing its carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents